ja0x01/ja0x01.github.io/writeup/_posts/2025-03-16-hacking-club-ctf-guardian-writeup.md

 ---
 layout: post
-title:  "[Hacking Club] Writeup - Guardian Machine"
+title:  "Guardian"
 date:   2025-03-16 12:50:52 -0300
-categories: writeup
+tags: ctf hackingclub
-tags: hackingclub ctf
+level: easy
-excerpt_separator: <!--more-->
+description: a machine about rce and privesc using sudo
 ---

 Excerpt with multiple paragraphs